mqtthiqs/at-doc/docs/atelier/faq.md

 Yes.
 Each license purchased comes with 3 activations, assignable freely.

+### Do I need an internet connection to activate my copy?

+Yes, our licensing scheme requires an internet connection on activation, but never after activation.
+Once _Atelier_ has been activated on your machine, you are free to disconnect forever.

 ### Do you offer education discount?

 Yes, we happily do!
 Students and teachers benefit from a 35% discount.
 When creating an